dbittman/seakernel/README.md

 SeaOS - seakernel
 =================

+NOTE - A current large refactoring of this kernel is happening in a separate repo and will be merged into this one as soon as it is stable!

 A self-hosting *simple* UNIX compatible operating system written from scratch and easy to modify.
 It is a modular hybrid kernel designed to provide simplicity without giving up performance.

 Current Stats